MicrosoftDocs/win32/desktop-src/WinAuto/uiauto-regcustompropseventpatterns.md

 ---
 title: Registering Custom Properties, Events, and Control Patterns
-description: Before a custom property, event, or control pattern can be used, both the provider and the client must register the property, event, or control pattern at run time. ms.assetid: 'ae36e404-8432-46ed-930e-b86dd5a88d6d'
+description: Before a custom property, event, or control pattern can be used, both the provider and the client must register the property, event, or control pattern at run time. ms.assetid: ae36e404-8432-46ed-930e-b86dd5a88d6d
-keywords: ["UI Automation,custom properties", "UI Automation,events overview", "UI Automation,control patterns overview", "UI Automation,registering custom properties", "UI Automation,registering events", "UI Automation,registering control patterns", "custom properties,registering", "events,registering", "control patterns,registering", "registering,custom properties", "registering,events", "registering,control patterns", "control patterns,custom", "control patterns,implementing custom", "implementing custom control patterns", "custom control patterns", "client wrappers", "pattern handlers", "implementing pattern handlers"]
+keywords:
+- UI Automation,custom properties
+- UI Automation,events overview
+- UI Automation,control patterns overview
+- UI Automation,registering custom properties
+- UI Automation,registering events
+- UI Automation,registering control patterns
+- custom properties,registering
+- events,registering
+- control patterns,registering
+- registering,custom properties
+- registering,events
+- registering,control patterns
+- control patterns,custom
+- control patterns,implementing custom
+- implementing custom control patterns
+- custom control patterns
+- client wrappers
+- pattern handlers
+- implementing pattern handlers ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Registering Custom Properties, Events, and Control Patterns

 Before a custom property, event, or control pattern can be used, both the provider and the client must register the property, event, or control pattern at run time.
-The registration is effective globally within an application process, and remains effective until the process closes or the last Microsoft UI Automation element object ([**IUIAutomation**](uiauto-iuiautomation.md) or [**IRawElementProviderSimple**](uiauto-irawelementprovidersimple.md)) is released within the process.
+The registration is effective globally within an application process, and remains effective until the process closes or the last Microsoft UI Automation element object ([**IUIAutomation**](/windows/win32/UIAutomationClient/nn-uiautomationclient-iuiautomation?branch=master) or [**IRawElementProviderSimple**](/windows/win32/UIAutomationCore/nn-uiautomationcore-irawelementprovidersimple?branch=master)) is released within the process.

 Registation involves passing a GUID to UI Automation, along with detailed information about the custom property, event, or control pattern.
 Attempting to register the same GUID a second time with the same information will succeed, but attempting to register the same GUID a second time but with different information (for example, a custom property of a different type) will fail.
 In the future, if the custom specification is accepted and integrated into the UI Automation core, UI Automation will validate the custom registration information and use the already registered code instead of the "official" framework implementation, thereby minimizing application compatibility issues.
 You cannot remove properties, events, or control patterns that are already registered.